kevin-insight/byoc/sample-curriculum/index.md

 # Sample Curriculum

-<p class="lead">On this page: The list of <a href="http://www.schoolsoftwaregroup.com/BuildYourOwnCurriculum/SampleCurriculum.aspx">sample curriculum</a> from the existing website.</p>
+The list of [sample curriculum](http://www.schoolsoftwaregroup.com/BuildYourOwnCurriculum/SampleCurriculum.aspx) from the existing website.